Allsummerking/IDSSR/README.md

 # IDSSR
 An Efficient Pipeline for identify Polymorphic SSRs with INDEL Features.
-All scripts are in the Bin directory, please download and then uncompress the files named *tar.gz .
+All main scripts are in the Bin directory, befor runing, please download primer3-2.3.4.tar.gz and uncompress this file, then move the directory into the Bin directory.

 This pipeline contains three parts.
 The function, usage and parameters of all the steps in every part were showed as following: